 The health and habitat of the Swan River Estuary System is extremely important for its inhabitants and the community who access it.
 A habitat that provides shelter for fish, as well as acting as an attractant for prey communities is what sets the scene for a healthy and self-reliant eco system.
 In turn, it can improve the overall health of the system which will in turn, improving recreational fishing experiences.

-The second part of this project has commenced this week, with the deployment of a mussel reef, the first of its kind in the Swan River Estuary System.
+The second part of this project commenced on March 22nd with the deployment of a mussel reef, the first of its kind in the Swan River Estuary System.
 Not only will this reef increase the diversity of habitat around the flats in the estuary basin, thereby attracting fish through provision of greater food abundance and diversity as well as shelter, it will also improve the general health of the Swan River in that particular location.
 The mussels, filter feeders by nature, are already attached to these reefs and will immediately begin to consume plankton and non-living material from the water column, in turn improving light penetration and growing conditions for aquatic vegetation plants.

 ‘’Mussels can positively affect an ecosystem by its capacity to filter water and greatly improve the health of the water system in which they inhabitant.’’
 Project coordinator Alan Cottingham says.